About dashboards, charts, reports, & widgets

 SQL Server reports

-• SQL Server reports: For project collections that support the On-premises XML process model, allow users access to out-of-the-box SQL Server reports and support to create customized SQL Reports or Excel reports.
+• SQL Server reports: For project collections that support the On-premises XML process model, allow users access to out-of-the-box SQL Server reports and support to create customized SQL reports or Excel reports.
 Doing so requires that the project is configured to support SQL Server reporting.

-Supported features and access level
+Supported features for access levels

 Note